NickPiperno/Contently/DEPLOYMENT.md

 If authentication isn't working:

-1. Verify that your Cognito User Pool is properly configured
+1. Verify that your Auth0 application is properly configured
 2. Check that the environment variables are correctly set
 3. Ensure that the Amplify configuration in `src/index.tsx` is correct